data-mie/dbt-profiler/README.md

 ```

 ### Contributions

+Note that the print_table() function that prints the output in the console does not work in dbt cloud.

 #### Added date type to tests, fix #37 Error when profiling integer after date after string columns